 As well as being a good general purpose houseplant, Fatshedera lizei is good for shrub borders or as specimen plant in container outdoors - being quite hardy.
 It may need cutting back hard from time to time, otherwise this evergreen may become a bit too leggy!

-Care: During the growing season the Tree Ivy should be watered very well once a week, and fed every 2 – 3 weeks.
-Reduce watering in winter to every 3 weeks, without feed.
-Whilst cool conditions are preferred, X Fatshedera can tolerate warmth.
+During the growing season the Tree Ivy should be watered very well once a week, and fed every 2 – 3 weeks.
+Reduce watering in winter to every 3 or 4 weeks, without feed.
+Whilst cool conditions are preferred, X Fatshedera can tolerate warmth, but not next to a heater.
 Either way this plant grows vigorously and should be trimmed to shape regularly.
 It can be trained to grow up a pole or mini trellis, or grown as a bushy shrub resembling a Fatsia.
-Watch out for red spider mite, scale pest and aphids.

 Good for: Lush, vigorous growth, vibrant evergreen foliage, attractive, but could get quite big quite quickly!

 It makes a superb trellis plant – either indoors or outdoors.

 If it gets too big or out of hand, find a space for it outdoors in a shady area or in a patio pot.
 If you transfer the plant outdoors, do it early in the growing season and not at the onset of winter.
 It will need time to acclimatize, and may need additional cosseting for the first winter.

 Propagation of Fatshedera is best carried out with tip cuttings inserted singly into pots and enclosed in a clear plastic bag.
 Air layering is an easy option,

 There are several variegated forms as well as the standard green leaved types.

 X Fatshedera ‘Aurea Maculata’ having light gold edges to the leaves.

 By David Hughes - firstname.lastname@example.org